-Liposuction is a surgical procedure which aims to remove those stubborn pockets of fat that just won’t budge, no matter how much you diet and exercise.
+Liposuction is a surgical procedure that aims to remove those stubborn pockets of fat that just won’t budge – , no matter how much you diet and exercise.
 It is commonly performed to sculpt the face, neck, back, abdomen, buttocks, arms, calves, thighs and/or hips.
 During liposuction surgery, a cannula is utilized to remove excess fat, improving the overall contour of your body.

 Who Performs Liposuction?

-Liposuction may be performed by any licensed physician.
-At Advanced Dermatology, PC, your procedure will be performed by one of our plastic surgeons.
-They have all successfully performed many liposuction surgeries, and our patients have been happy with their results.
+At Advanced Dermatology, PC, your procedure will be performed by one of our American Board-Certified Plastic Surgeons.
+They have all received the necessary training to successfully and safely perform liposuction surgeries – and our patients have been happy with their results.

 Where is Liposuction Surgery Performed?